-8. How do wetlands offer flood protection?
-9. How do wetlands protect shorelines from erosion?
+4. Energy enters the ecosystem food chain in what form?
+5. What do the arrows in question #3 represent?
+6. What might happen to the food chain if one element were to be eliminated (by disease or habitat loss, for example)?
+7. How do wetlands positively affect water quality?
+8. How do wotlands offer flood protection?
+0. How do wetlands offer flood protection?
+9. How do wetlands protect shoreline from erosion?
 10. How do wetlands provide habitat for wildlife?
 11. What other benefits do wetlands offer?

-Part III-Final Product-Choose one RAFT (role, audience, format, topic) choice from the list below.
+Part III-Final Product-choose one RAFT (role, audience, format, topic) choice from the list below.
 If you have an idea for a RAFT project that is not on the list, talk to your teacher for project permission.
 Use the information gathered in parts I and II of this activity to demonstrate your comprehension of wetland ecosystems.